|

 Instructions

-• Cook sausage in a large skillet over medium-high heat until it is no longer pink.
+• Place sausage in a large skillet and cook over medium heat until it is no longer pink.

 • Sprinkle flour over cooked sausage and stir until the sausage is well coated.
 Cook for 1-2 minutes.